openstack-archive/senlin/doc/source/developer/receiver.rst

 receiver.
 The check is postponed to the moment when the receiver is triggered.

-If the ``credentials`` to use is not explicitly provided, Senlin will assume that the receiver will be triggered in the future using the the requester's credential.
+If the ``credentials`` to use is not explicitly provided, Senlin will assume that the receiver will be triggered in the future using the requester's credential.
 To make sure the future authentication succeeds, Senlin engine will extract the ``user`` ID from the invoking context and create a trust between the user and the ``senlin`` service account, just like the way how